Sbuazjr/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-File 9.
-Delete the directory
+File 10. script that changes the working directory to the previous one.